-Although 20% of the park is covered with sand dunes, the park has abundant bird-life.
+Although 20% of the park is covered with sand dunes, the park has abundant birdlife.
 Over 120 resident and migratory birds can be found in the park.
 The most commonly spotted birds include various species of eagles, vultures, falcons, harriers, kestrels, larks, shrikes, buzzards, etc. Desert national park is home to some of the rarest species of birds like the Great Indian Bustard.
 It migrates locally in different seasons.

 Chinkara, desert fox, Bengal fox, desert cat, blackbuck, hedgehog, etc. are some of the commonly seen species of animals in the park.
-It is home to a great variety of reptiles such as Russell viper, saw scaled viper, monitor lizard, krait, etc. There are over 40 species of reptiles in the park.
-The fauna cover is limited to thorny shrubs, cacti, grasses and a few other plants and trees.
+It is home to a great variety of reptiles such as Russell viper, saw-scaled viper, monitor lizard, krait, etc. There are over 40 species of reptiles in the park.
+The fauna cover is limited to thorny shrubs, cacti, grasses, and a few other plants and trees.
 The Desert National Park has a collection of fossils of animals and plants of 180 million years old.
-Some fossils of dinosaurs of 6 million years old have been found in the area.
+Some fossils of Dinosaurs of 6 million years old have been found in the area.

 The best way to explore the Desert National Park is by taking a Jeep safari.
 The most suitable time to visit the area is between November and January.
-This is the time when the maximum numbers of migratory birds visit this area.
+This is the time when the maximum number of migratory birds visit this area.